PankajRawat333/bobs-used-bookstore-sample-MySQL/README.md

 ![Projects in Visual Studio's Solution Explorer](./media/local_profile.png)

-When running under the _local_ profile the application will use a SQL Server Express LocalDB instance for database support with the connection string defined in _appSettings.Development.json_.
+When running under the _local_ profile the application will use a MySQL instance for database support with the connection string defined in _appSettings.Development.json_.
 User authentication is simulated.
 Clicking the _Log in_ option results in a transition to an authenticated state, without prompting for username or password, or user sign-up.
 This enables you to test the work processes in the admin portal, and customer features such as shopping cart, without needing to provision any cloud resources.
 Facades within the application abstract away potential use of AWS services such as Amazon S3 to the local file system.

 Launch profiles, contained in the application's launchSettings.json file, are used to determine whether you are running the application fully local (no AWS resources) or local with AWS resources.
 The launch profile that represents a fully local run, without using any AWS services, is called the _Local_ profile.
 The second profile, in which the application can be run locally but also make use of some AWS services, is called the _Integrated_ profile.
 See the [Deployment](#deployment) section for details on launching the application with the _Integrated_ profile.